snapmaster-io/snapmaster-api/README.md

 SnapMaster-API utilizes the express web server, and relies on [Auth0](https://auth0.com) for authentication and authorization.

-It is a Google Cloud Platform app, with dependencies on Google Cloud Build, Google Cloud Run, Google Cloud Pubsub, Google Cloud Scheduler, and Google Cloud Natural Language API's.
+It is a Google Cloud Platform app, with dependencies on Google Cloud Build, Google Cloud Run, Google Cloud Pubsub, and Google Cloud Scheduler.

 ## Available scripts

 ### `npm start` (or `npm run start:dev`)

 Runs the backend with ENV=dev, which invokes the dev environment.
-This will append "-dev" to the Firebase collection (`users-dev`), the pubsub topic (`invoke-load-dev`), etc.
+This will append "-dev" to the pubsub topic (`invoke-load-dev`), scheduler job, etc.

 The pub-sub subscription will run in pull mode, and is invoked by the scheduler every hour on the hour.